 Block the suspicious IP address for the user.

-the affected user clicks on the unblock link in the email notification (if configured).
+The affected user clicks on the unblock link in the email notification (if configured).

-the affected user changes their password.
+The affected user changes their password.

-an administrator removes the block.
+An administrator removes the block.

-Enable/disable safeguarding against brute-force attacks that occur from a single IP address and target a single user account.
+Enable the Block Brute Force Logins switch to block attempts from suspicious IP addresses.
+This response safeguards against brute-force attacks that occur from a single IP address and target a single user account.

 Because brute-force protection depends on the IP address of the user, the following use cases require additional configuration: